rdmpage/bionames-manuscript/README.md

 The vision of "Biodiversity Information on Every Desktop" [Edwards 2000] (perhaps updated to "biodiversity on every device") rests on our ability to not only digitise life (and the documents we have generated during centuries of cataloguing and studying biodiversity) but also to integrate the wealth of data emerging from sequencing machines and optical scanners.
 There are numerous points of contact between these different efforts, such as specimen codes, bibliographic identifiers, and GenBank accession numbers [Page 2008a][Page 2010] (FIG 1).
 However, most commonly shared identifier that spans sequences, specimens, and publications is the taxonomic name [Sarkar 2007][Patterson et al. 2010], despite the potential ambiguity in what a given taxonomic name "means" [Kennedy et al. 2005][Franz and Cardona-Duque 2012].

 ## EOL Challenge
-In response to the Encyclopedia of Life (EOL) [Computational Data Challenge](http://eol.org/info/323) I constructed [BioNames](http://bionames.org).
+In response to the Encyclopedia of Life (EOL) [Computational Data Challenge](http://eol.org/info/323) I constructed [BioNames](http://bionames.org) [Page 2012].
 Its goal is to create a database of taxonomic names linked to the primary literature and, wherever possible, to phylogenetic trees.
 Existing globally unique identifiers for taxonomic names, concepts, publications, and sequences are re-used.
 Using identifiers rather than cryptic text strings (for example, abbreviated bibliographic citations) simplifies the task of linking - we can rely on exact matching of identifiers rather than approximate matching between names for what may or may not be the same entity.
 This is particularly relevant once we start to aggregate information from different databases, where the same information (e.g., a publication) may be represented by a different string.
 Furthermore, if we use existing identifiers we increase the potential to connect to other databases [Page 2008a].

-Identifiers by themselves help bind data together, but we also want access to the data itself.
-In the case of articles in BioStor we have access to the underlying OCR text, from which we can extract geographic localities and museum specimen codes (Page 2011).
-Many articles are freely available online as PDFs, these could also be processed using the same
+This paper outlines how BioNames was built, describes the user interface, and discusses future plans.

 # Materials & Methods